By Randy Moomaw & Brett Manning

-Remember that practice requires discipline with focus on knowing what you are trying to achieve with each session.
+Remember that practice requires discipline with a focus on knowing what you are trying to achieve with each session.
 The same goes for your warm-up.
 You know how your voice feels when it is properly warmed up.
 Do not compromise!

 Every practice session must start with a warm-up.
 A good vocal warm-up will protect your voice from injury or strain.

 If you’re a beginner, keep your initial practice sessions short and regular.
 It takes time for your muscles to build up strength.
-If you practice too long at a time, or try to push too hard, it could easily damage your voice.
+If you practice too long at a time or try to push too hard, it could easily damage your voice.